strato-net/strato-platform/blockapps-bloc/docs/API.markdown

 ```

 ## GET /contracts/:contractName/:contractAddress/state/:mapping/:key
-This call returns the current state of the contract (values of all the symbols).
+This call returns specfic values from a solidity mapping in a contract.

 This call is non blocking.